ClimateTech360/My-plp-final-project/replit.md

 ## Overview

-WellNet is a Streamlit-based web application that analyzes text for emotional distress indicators and provides mental health resources.
-The application uses natural language processing to identify potential mental health concerns in user-provided text and connects users with appropriate support resources.
-This is an educational and awareness tool, not a replacement for professional mental health care.
+WellNet is a comprehensive AI-powered mental health sentiment analysis system that includes both a Streamlit web application and a Flask REST API.
+The system analyzes text for emotional distress indicators and provides mental health resources.
+It uses advanced natural language processing to identify potential mental health concerns in user-provided text and connects users with appropriate support resources.
+This is an educational and awareness tool supporting SDG 3 (Good Health and Well-being) and SDG 16 (Peace, Justice and Strong Institutions), not a replacement for professional mental health care.

+## Recent Changes (July 2025)

+✓ **Flask API Backend Added**: Complete REST API with comprehensive endpoints for mobile integration ✓ **Mobile Integration Guide**: Detailed implementation examples for React Native, Flutter, iOS, and Android ✓ **Docker Deployment**: Full containerization with production-ready Docker Compose setup ✓ **Comprehensive Documentation**: API documentation, deployment guides, and mobile integration examples ✓ **Production Security**: Rate limiting, CORS configuration, and security headers implemented ✓ **Batch Analysis**: Support for analyzing up to 50 texts simultaneously via API ✓ **Enhanced Error Handling**: Robust error handling and logging across all endpoints

 ## User Preferences